jsur/blockchain-developer-bootcamp-final-project/README.md

 ## Directory structure

 - `client`: Project's React frontend.
-Run with `cd client && yarn start`.
 - `contracts`: Smart contracts that are deployed in the Ropsten testnet.
 - `migrations`: Migration files for deploying contracts in `contracts` directory.
 - `test`: Tests for smart contracts.